 In the run-up to the ‘Paris UN Conference on climate change’ (COP21) in December 2015, KBC Group emphasised this engagement by signing the ‘Message from Belgian stakeholders in support of the COP21’.

-- KBC Group has committed to reducing its own GHG emissions by at least 20% - absolute and per FTE - by 2020 (relative to 2015 and excluding commuter travel).
+- In 2015, KBC Group has committed to reducing its own GHG emissions by at least 20% - absolute and per FTE - by 2020 (relative to 2015 and excluding commuter travel).
 This target has been translated by each core country into local action plans.
+Because we are ahead of schedule we have decided, in 2018, to raise our target to -25% by 2020 compared to 2015 (both absolute and per FTE).
+We also decided to set a new additional long-term target: -50% by 2030 compared to base year 2015 (both absolute and per FTE).

-Here you find an overview of our achievements.
-More detailed information will be published in the Sustainability Report of KBC Group.
+Below you find an overview of our achievements.
+For more detailed information, please see the KBC Group Sustainability Report 2017.

 Our environmental footprint